 The front office manager should consider developing procedures for front desk clerks to follow that encourage a guest to book additional reservations during the check-in process.
-Suggesting additional reservations during registration may remind the businessperson of s front office manager of a hotel, you have noticed that several of your desk clerks don't A offer a warm display of hospitality at check-in times.
-They are a nice group of people and mean well, but they don't have the spark they used to display several months ago.
+Suggesting additional reservations during registration may remind the businessperson of the need for room accommodations the following week, when he or she will visit a city with a hotel that is affiliated with the same chain.
+It may inspire the traveler who has not made reservations for the rest of his or her trip and finds your rates very attractive to stay in a chain member property.
+This promotion of member properties can be a very profitable marketing concept.
+Front office managers in independent hotels will also find this concept profitable.
+Independent hotels have the advantage of offering unique s front office manager of a hotel, you have noticed that several of your desk clerks don't offer a warm display of hospitality at check-in times.
+They are a nice group of people and mean well, but they don't have that spark that they used to display several months ago.
 How would you handle this situation?